vapor/docs/auth/request.md

 # Request

-The `auth` property on `Request` let's you authenticate users and also provides some convenience methods for accessing common authorization headers.
+The `auth` property on `Request` lets you authenticate users and also provides some convenience methods for accessing common authorization headers.

 ## Authorization